 No. EAC Condition Implementation Status Compliance Status Description EAC 17 The EAC Holder must first develop and implement a nest and lek search protocol, in consultation with the FLNR and MOE.
-Ongoing In Compliance The nest search protocol has been revised based on 2016 findings and is included as Appendix 2 of the 2016 Annual Report for the VWMMP, submitted to regulatory agencies and Aboriginal Groups on March 31, 2017.
-An expanded Sharp-tailed Grouse lek mitigation program was developed based on discussions with the VWTC.
-The program was provided in Section 4.17 of CEMP Revision 4 issued July 26, 2016.
-EAC 17 The EAC Holder must provide FLNR and MOE with all known nest and lek locations.
-Ongoing In Compliance All known nest locations identified during pre-clearing nest surveys were provided to FLNR and MOE on March 16, 2017.
-All data on leks BC Hydro was provided by MOE/FLNR.
-BC Hydro did not find any additional leks in 2016 and as such no new data on lek occurrences was submitted to FLNR and MOE.
+Ongoing In Compliance The nest search protocol was revised in 2016, was included as Appendix 2 of the 2016 Annual Report for the VWMMP, and submitted to regulatory agencies and Aboriginal Groups on March 31, 2017.
+An expanded Sharp-tailed Grouse lek mitigation program was developed based on discussions with the VWTC and provided in Section 4.17 of CEMP Revision 4 issued July 26, 2016.
+The Sharp-tailed Grouse lek mitigation program has been revised in discussions with the VWTC and will be included in Rev 5 of the CEMP (forthcoming) EAC 17 The EAC Holder must provide FLNR and MOE with all known nest and lek locations.
+Ongoing In Compliance BC Hydro provides FLNR and MOE with all known nest and lek locations annually.
+All 2017 data on known nest locations will be provided to FLNR and MOE by March 31, 2018.
+No new leks were identified in 2017.
 EAC 17 The EAC Holder must flag these sites and require employees and contractors to avoid these sites.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 17 The nest and lek search protocol must include specifications for buffers around active nest sites and flagging, as required by FLNR.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
-BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs EAC 18 The EAC Holder must avoid human-wildlife conflicts during the construction phase by implementing measures detailed in a Human- Wildlife Conflict Management Plan.
+BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
+EAC 18 The EAC Holder must avoid human-wildlife conflicts during the construction phase by implementing measures detailed in a Human-Wildlife Conflict Management Plan.
 Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-EAC 18 The Human-Wildlife Conflict Management Plan must include at least the following: • Prior to the commencement of work, the EAC Holder must ensure that all crews have Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
-BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to
+EAC 18 The Human-Wildlife Conflict Management Plan must include at least the following: Prior to the commencement of work, the EAC Holder must ensure that all crews have participated in Bear Aware or a similar Ongoing In Compliance Section 4.17 of the CEMP requires that Contractor EPPs address this requirement.
+BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.